FHArchive/Python.ActiveGithub/README.md

 Checks that a repo is active and gets a list of active forks

 Turns out that I could have used https://github.com/PyGithub/PyGithub.
-Oh well gitrepo.py does what I need for this project.

 ## ActiveGithub.py
 ### Input